AileenDon/521_proj2/README.md

-# README for Part 1: Enhanced Scanner
+# Part 1: Enhanced Scanner

 ## Overview
 The scanner is implemented in C and is responsible for lexical analysis, converting sequences of characters into a series of tokens.